About Barbara Weibel

 • At the end of your trip you must return to the same continent where you began your journey

-• You total mileage must be 39,000 miles or less
+• The total mileage of your round the world travel itinerary must be 39,000 miles or less

 Because I’ve also heard from some of you that my last post was a lot to wade through to actually get to my itinerary, I’ve copied it below once again.
 I leave Sunday.
 I think I’m ready.
 I’ve been like a crazy person trying to think of everything I needed to do before I could leave for six months.
 Hopefully I’ve got it all covered.
 So here I go – into the wild blue yonder.
 Wish me joy – because that’s what it’s all about.
 Here’s the schedule: